-6.6 FINGERJOINT TOLERANCES
+6.5 FINGERJOINT TOLERANCES

-The tolerances on machining and assembly of the finger profile shall be such that when the end pressure and the face pressure are applied in the gluing process (makeup), the following conditions are met:
+The tolerances on machining and assembly of the finger profile shall be such that when the end pressure and the face pressure are applied in the gluing process (make-up), the following conditions are met:

-- a) The tip gap, which is the distance from the tip of any finger in the joint area to the base of the matching profile for that finger, must not exceed $\frac{1}{16}$ " (1.6 mm). - b) Fingerjoint offset between the surfaces of the lumber, in either a lateral or vertical direction, must not exceed \(^1/{16}\)" (1.6 mm).

-Note: The spacing between the gluing surfaces on either side of the fingers is such to reduce glue boil out in the joint area during the curing process.
+- a) The tip gap, which is the distance from the tip of any finger in the joint area to the base of the matching profile for that finger, shall not exceed 1/16 inch (1.6 mm). - b) Fingerjoint offset between the surfaces of the lumber, in either a lateral or vertical direction, shall not exceed 1/16 inch (1.6 mm). - Note: The spacing between the gluing surfaces on either side of the fingers is such to reduce glue boil out in the joint area during the curing process.
 Boil out may occur on surfaces adjacent to the outside fingers because of inadequate pressure.

-6.7 MOISTURE CONTENT
+6.6 MOISTURE CONTENT

-Green and dry lumber shall not be mixed within the same specimen.
+Green and dry lumber shall not be mixed within the same piece.